Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in denoising networks

 where $\mathbf{c}$ and $\mathbf{x}$ denote the paired conditional inputs and target image.
 Thereby, the learned conditional denoising network $\boldsymbol{{\boldsymbol{\epsilon}}}_{\boldsymbol{\theta}}\left(\mathbf{x}_t, t, \mathbf{c}\right)$ can be employed to sample from $p(\mathbf{x}|\mathbf{c})$.

-Next, we introduce the existing conditional denoising networks trained from scratch, focusing their model architectures, conditioning mechanisms, which are crucial for creating the connection between the conditional inputs and its corresponding image.
-Because of the conditioning architectures and mechanisms are designed based on the target scenarios, we categorize these works based on the their applications, represented by text-to-image and image restoration.
+Next, we introduce the existing conditional denoising networks trained from scratch, focusing on their model architectures and conditioning mechanisms, which are crucial for creating the connection between the conditional inputs and its corresponding image.
+Because conditioning architectures and mechanisms are always designed based on the target conditional synthesis scenarios, we categorize these works based on their applications, represented by text-to-image and image restoration.

-\subsubsection{Conditional Models for Text-to-Image (T2I)}
+\subsubsection{Conditional Models for Text-to-Image(T2I)}

 Text-to-image is a fundamental task in the field of conditional image synthesis, which establishes the connection between images and the semantic space of text descriptions.
-Because of the expressiveness of the text semantic space, text-to-image DMs always serve as the \textit{backbone} for more complicated conditional synthesis tasks including image editing \cite{kawar2023imagic, hertz2023p2p, brook2023instructpix2pix}, customization \cite{gal2023textual, ruiz2023dreambooth}, visual signal to image \cite{mou2023t2iadapter, zhang2023controlnet}, image composition \cite{yang2023paint} and layout control \cite{wang2024instancediffusion, li2023GLIGEN}.
+Because of the expressiveness of text prompts, text-to-image DMs always serve as the \textit{backbone} for more complicated conditional synthesis tasks including image editing \citep{kawar2023imagic, hertz2023p2p, brook2023instructpix2pix}, customization \citep{gal2023textual, ruiz2023dreambooth}, visual signal to image \citep{mou2023t2iadapter, zhang2023controlnet}, image composition \citep{yang2023paint} and layout control \citep{wang2024instancediffusion, li2023GLIGEN}.

-The main challenge in modeling a effective text-to-image framework lies in (a) precisely capture the users' intention described in text prompts and (b) build the connection between text and image in acceptable computational cost.
-In practice, DM-based text-to-image works design different text encoders base on Transformer encoder \cite{nichol2022glide, rombach2022ldm}, CLIP \cite{ramesh2022dalle2, balaji2022ediffi, gu2022vqdm} or more powerful large language models \cite{saharia2022photorealistic, balaji2022ediffi} to extract the features from user provided text prompts.
-For computational efficiency, these works often train the DMs on a low-dimension space including compressed latent space \cite{rombach2022ldm, gu2022vqdm} and low-resolution pixel space \cite{nichol2022glide, saharia2022photorealistic, balaji2022ediffi, ramesh2022dalle2}, and subsequently convert the synthesized results into desired images via auto-encoders or upsampling diffusion models.
+The main challenge in modeling an effective text-to-image framework lies in (a) precisely capturing the users' intention described in text prompts and (b) building the connection between text prompts and images at a acceptable computational cost.
+In practice, DM-based text-to-image works design different text encoders based on Transformer \citep{nichol2022glide, rombach2022ldm}, CLIP \citep{ramesh2022dalle2, balaji2022ediffi, gu2022vqdm} or more powerful large language models \citep{saharia2022photorealistic, balaji2022ediffi} to extract the features from user provided text prompts.
+For computational efficiency, these works often train the DMs on a low-dimension space, e.g. compressed latent space \citep{rombach2022ldm, gu2022vqdm} or low-resolution pixel space \citep{nichol2022glide, saharia2022image, balaji2022ediffi, ramesh2022dalle2}, and subsequently convert the synthesized results into desired images via auto-encoders or upsampling diffusion models.